 AACSB member schools in India : 65

-Those marked in colour are the Accredited members of AACSB
+Those marked in colour are the Accredited member schools of AACSB

 Standard 1: Mission, Impact, Innovation